Vacuum Polarization Energy of the Kinks in the Sinh-Deformed Models: Numerical Results

 \subsection{The Hyperbolic Model}

-We observe that the scattering potential of the hyperbolic $\phi^{4}$ model is symmetric and broader than its corresponding polynomial model.
-This causes its VPE to be smaller compared to the polynomial counterpart as seen in table \ref{t4}.
+We observe that the scattering potential of the hyperbolic $\phi^{4}$ model is symmetric and broader than its corresponding polynomial model cf. Figure \ref{fig:stabilitypothy}.
+This causes its VPE to be smaller compared to the polynomial counterpart as seen in Table \ref{t4}.
 Also, we observe two vibrational modes in addition to the translational zero-mode compared to the one vibrational mode of its polynomial model.
 The occurrence of this is due to the broadness of its scattering potential.
-Finally, the VPE result from calculations of the hyperbolic model is in agreement (within numerical precision) to the one obtained by using the heat kernel method~\cite{32,33}.
+Also, the VPE result from calculations of the hyperbolic model is in agreement (within numerical precision) to the one obtained by using the heat kernel method~\cite{AlonsoIzquierdo:2011dy,AlonsoIzquierdo:2012tw}.
 The result from the heat kernel method has the value of VPE as $E_{\rm vac}=-0.73433$.
+Finally, in Figure \ref{fig:phase_b}, we show the phase shift for this model for $n=3$, thus confirming the Levinson's theorem.